kushalthaman/kushalthaman.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I competed at the International Young Physicists' Tournament ([IYPT](https://www.iypt.org/)) as part of the Indian team.
+I was part of the five person team that represented India at the International Young Physicists' Tournament ([IYPT](https://www.iypt.org/)).